tseets42/FGS_Denoising/README.md

 python train_model.py -epochs 3000 -cpus 16 -batch 4 -model BL_RNN -input ol-2024-condor
 ```

-The model configuration included for training are in model_configs/models
+The model configuration included for training are in model_configs/models.
+Change the model by changing "BL_RNN" to the name of yaml file of the desired model config.

 ## Testing